Got pictures or more information? Please e-mail me.

 Children and grandchildren of Charles and Ruth Cochran

-4. The Rev. Till D. Cochran, b 24 May 1894/d 27 Sept 1989.
+4. Till D. Cochran, b 24 May 1894/d 27 Sept 1989.
 Three Church Charter Members To Attend 55th Annual Meeting, Register/Post-Herald, Beckley, W.Va., 27 Nov 1971, article about Beaver First Baptist Church, W.Va., including information about Rev. Cochran, Mable (Mabel?)
 Dobbins Meador and Texie Dobbins Brammer.
 Photo from article.
-The Rev. Till D. Cochran (obit from Raleigh County GenWeb), Rev. Cochran married Anna Lee Hutchinson, daughter of the Rev. Andy L. Hutchinson and Josephine Tolley Hutchinson, in 1915 in Raleigh County, W.Va.
-Marriage record.
-Mrs. Cochran's obit.
-They divorced in 1948.
-Their children were Dr. Bud T. Cochran (obit), Joy Jeanette Cochran Fritz (Find A Grave Memorial# 56826766) and Anna Nordeen Cochran Vest.
-Biography of Till Cochran on Find A Grave.
+Rev. Cochran: funeral card.
+The Rev. Till D. Cochran (obit from Raleigh County GenWeb),

 5. Lola Wayne Cochran, born 10 Nov 1902, Summers County, W.Va./died March 1986 in Roanoke County, Va.
 (Source for dates: Social Security Death Index.)
 Lola married Kahle Stuart Burton, born 16 Jun 1896 in Radford, Va., son of John and Mary Burton.
 He died in May 1962.
 (Sources for Mr. Burton: World War II draft card and the 1910 census.)
-According to information on Find a Grave, Lola and Kahle are buried in Blue Ridge Memorial Gardens, Roanoke, Va.
-(Apparently their pages have been deleted.)
+Lola and Kahle are buried in Blue Ridge Memorial Gardens, Roanoke, Va.
+Find a Grave

 - MICHAEL COCHRAN.
 (Source B: 30 June 1855/1884).
 His wife’s name was Arta Angeline Vest, according to A and Ana Angeline “Lina,” daughter of Anderson Vest, according to B. A family history said the couple had "no issue."
 But there is a 20 Dec 1881 Summers County death record for a Cochran, no first name/no age given, son of Michael Cochran.
 The informant was grandmother Ruth Cochran.
 See Infant Cochran on Find a Grave, Anderson Vest Cemetery.
 Infant of Michael and A.A.
 Cochran.